Wade Houston: Personal life

-Aside from his business interest, Houston has always been active in the community.
-He is the founder of the Black Coaches and co-founder of the African American Business Alliance.
+Aside from his business interests, Houston is the founder of the Black Coaches and co-founder of the African American Business Alliance.
 He serves on the following boards: Old National Bank, The Rawlings Group, the University of Louisville Athletic Board, and the Kentucky Horse Racing Commission.
 Along with Junior Bridgeman, he founded the Houston-Bridgeman scholarship program at the University of Louisville.
 Houston also serves on the board of the Allan Houston Legacy Foundation, which was founded to foster healthy and productive relationships between fathers and sons, and mentors and mentees.
 He hosts an annual charity golf classic in Alcoa, Tennessee, to raise funds to benefit area high school seniors to pursue a college education.
 He also served as co-chair of Governor Steve Beshear's inauguration committee, and holds an honorary Doctorate degree from Spalding University.

 Wade was profiled in Passing the Torch, a compilation of stories and experiences of Louisville, Kentucky business leaders.
 He is married to Alice Kean Houston, and they have three children: Allan, Lynn, and Natalie.